gabepoissant/used-car-database-design/docs/markdown.md

 - Each entity has been assigned its primary key
 - Each foreign key in `CAR_SALE` is established and assigned to its corresponding entity
 - Formatting norms have been established (capitalization)
-- Cardinality has been redefined as manditory-many to manditory-one
+- Cardinality has been redefined as mandatory-many to mandatory-one
 - Each entity is given a `Created_Date` and `Modified_Date` column to keep track of edits to each row
 - `color` and `interior` have been combined, as they share many values